virtual-labs/exp-schematic-transistor-inverter-spice-code-iiith/experiment/procedure.md

 ### Steps to Perform the Simulation

+The simulation page uses colored code blocks to help you visually identify each step in building the SPICE code for a CMOS inverter.
+Each block represents a key part of the code and is color-coded for clarity.
+Follow the instructions below for a smooth experience:

-1. **Arrange the Code Blocks:**
+1. **Arrange the Colored Code Blocks:**

-- Start with the code block that defines the gate name, includes the MOSFET model file (`PTM_45nm.txt`), and declares parameters.
+- Start with the blue block for the MOSFET model file (`PTM_45nm.txt`) and parameter declarations.
-- Next, define the voltage source, specifying `vdd` as the positive terminal and `gnd` (or `0`) as the negative terminal.
+- Next, use the green block to define the voltage source (`vdd` as positive, `gnd` or `0` as negative).
-- Define the inverter subcircuit, giving names to the input and output arguments.
-- Inside the subcircuit block, instantiate the PMOS and NMOS transistors using the following format:
+- The yellow block is for the inverter subcircuit definition, including input/output names and PMOS/NMOS connections.
+Use the format:
   ```
-  INSTANCE_NAME DRAIN GATE SOURCE BODY NAME_OF_MOSFET_AS_MENTIONED_IN_MODEL_FILE_INCLUDED w=WIDTH l=LENGTH
+  INSTANCE_NAME DRAIN GATE SOURCE BODY MODEL_FILE w=WIDTH l=LENGTH
   ```
-- Assign instance names to both NMOS and PMOS.
-Connect the drain terminals to the output node, gates to the input, PMOS source and body to VDD, NMOS source and body to GND.
-- End the subcircuit block with `.ends` followed by the subcircuit name.
+- The red block is for instantiating the inverter subcircuit in your main code.
-- Instantiate the inverter subcircuit, providing `a` as input and `out` as output.

-2. **Input Waveforms and Control Statements:**

-- Define the input waveform for `a`.
+- The teal block is for declaring the input waveform.
-- Add control statements to run the simulation and plot the required graphs.
+- The purple block is for control statements to run and plot the simulation.
+- The gray block marks the end of your SPICE code.

+2. **Complete Each Block:**

+- Fill in the blanks in each colored block with the required values and names.
+- Arrange the blocks in the order listed above for a valid simulation.

 3. **Naming Conventions:**

-- Use only alphabets, `%`, `$`, or `_` as the starting character for subcircuit, node, variable, and instance names.
+- Start names with an alphabet, `%`, `$`, or `_`.
-- Names can contain alphanumeric characters, `%`, `$`, and `_`.
+- Names can include alphanumeric characters, `%`, `$`, and `_`.
-- SPICE code is case-insensitive; avoid duplicate names regardless of case.
+- SPICE code is case-insensitive; do not use duplicate names (even with different cases).

 ### Observations

-- After completing the code, click "validate."
-If everything is correct, you should see a "Success" message, a report, and input/output graphs under the observations section.
+- After completing and arranging the colored blocks, click "Validate."
+If everything is correct, you will see a "Success" message, a report, and input/output graphs in the Observations section.
+- Use the "Expand Waveform" button to view larger graphs for better analysis.
-- Observe the input and corresponding output waveforms.
+- Observe how the input signal and output waveform relate to the inverter's operation.

 ---

 **Summary:**
-This procedure ensures that the simulation setup is clear, the schematic is accurate (including bulk connections and transistor sizes), and the steps are easy to follow for successful SPICE simulation.
+This improved procedure matches the simulation interface, making it easier for beginners to follow each step and understand the role of every code block.
+The color coding and clear instructions help ensure a successful SPICE simulation.